-The Directors recognise the importance of sound corporate governance and the guidelines set out in the UK Corporate Governance Code (the "Code").
-Currently the Directors have taken measures to apply the principles of the Code so far as is appropriate and practical having regard to the size and nature of the Company.
+For many years the Directors have recognised the importance of sound corporate governance and the guidelines set out in the UK Corporate Governance Code.
+In the past, the Company has applied the Code so far as was considered appropriate having regard to the size and nature of the Company and its business and role.